 - Can you convert hotel points into Alaska miles?

-- How to transfer Alaska miles
+- How to transfer Alaska mile to someone else

 - When do Alaska miles expire?

 Alaska Airlines offers the co-branded offer Alaska Airlines Visa Signature® credit card which is tied to its Mileage Plan loyalty program.